ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://docs.aws.amazon.com/vpc/latest/peering/images/three-vpcs-peered-diagram.png)

 We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.
-So we build our routes on the left hand side.

 A carrier gateway serves two purposes.
 It allows inbound traffic from a carrier network in a specific location, and it allows outbound traffic to the carrier network and the internet.
 There is no inbound connection configuration from the internet to a Wavelength Zone through the carrier gateway.